-Budget-orientated retail chain Kmart seems to do it all – from air fryers to microwaves and even mixers.
-It features all types of mixers with prices less than $70 at the time of writing.
-Similar to all appliances available at Kmart, these models are stated to have been tested to applicable Australian electrical safety standards are certified as compliant.
+Budget-oriented retail chain Kmart seems to do it all – from air fryers to microwaves and even mixers.
+It features all types of mixers with prices under $150 at the time of writing.
+Similar to all appliances available at Kmart, these models are stated to have been tested to applicable Australian electrical safety standards.
 Durability and performance testing have also been carried out prior to QA approval, according to Kmart.

-For a stand mixer option, it has just one model for a low $69, allowing you blend a cake mixture or a range of ingredients on a budget.
-Kmart’s Bench Mixer comes with a large 5L stainless steel mixing bowl, along with seven different speed settings to choose from.
-It offers 600W of power and has a white finish.
-Accessories include a beater, whisk, dough hook and a splash guard, allowing you to use the highest speed without the worry of making a mess in your kitchen.
+For a stand mixer option, it has just one model – the Diecast Stand Mixer for $149.
+It comes with a large 4.6L stainless-steel mixing bowl, along with 12 different speed settings to choose from.
+Accessories include a beater, a dough hook, a balloon whisk and a splash guard, allowing you to use the highest speed without the worry of making a mess in your kitchen.